New Business Formation

 Purchase an insurance policy

-It might slip your mind as something you’ll “get around to” eventually, but purchasing the right insurance for your business is an important step that should happen before you officially launch.
-Dealing with incidents like property damage, theft or even a customer lawsuit can be costly, and you need to be sure that you’re properly protected.
+It might slip your mind as something you’ll “get around to” eventually.
+But purchasing the right insurance for your business is an important step that should happen before you officially launch.
+Dealing with incidents like property damage, theft or even a customer lawsuit can be costly.
+So you need to be sure that you’re properly protected.

 Choose your partners